pyamsoft/pstate-frequency/README.md

 x86_energy_perf_policy or equivalent binaries.
 Setting the
 x86_energy_perf_policy to the 'normal' mode can help pstate-frequency
 maintain stricter control of CPU frequencies, and this can sometimes
 help in keeping frequencies under control after system suspend and resume.
+There is a systemd unit included with pstate-frequency by default called
+x86_energy_perf_policy-sleep.service which will set the policy to normal
+upon system suspend/resume.

 ### Additional Notes